Fences for privacy – 9 great ideas for garden screening

 A pergola for privacy

 In England, you can have a pergola with an eaves height of 2.5 metres (or 8ft 2″) if it is against your boundary.
 You can have a pergola with a pitched roof height of up to 4 metres if it’s in the middle of the garden.
-That offers lots of privacy.
+That offers lots of screening, so it may be worth considering a pergola in one place, instead of all-round fences for privacy.
 You can order a pergola kit here (affiliate link).

 Does the smooth side of the fence have to face outwards?